USS Wasp (CV-7): Loss

-There was a rapid succession of explosions in the forward part of the ship.
-Aircraft on the flight and hangar decks were thrown about and dropped on the deck with such force that landing gears snapped.
-Aircraft suspended in the hangar overhead fell and landed upon those on the hangar deck; fires broke out in the hangar and below decks.
+There was a rapid succession of explosions in the forward part of Wasp.
+Aircraft on the flight and hangar decks were thrown about and dropped on the deck with such force that landing gear snapped.
+Aircraft suspended overhead in the hangar fell onto those on the hangar deck; fires broke out in the hangar and below decks.
 Soon, the heat of the intense gasoline fires detonated the ready ammunition at the forward anti-aircraft guns on the starboard side, and fragments showered the forward part of the ship.
 The number two 1.1 in mount was blown overboard.

-Water mains in the forward part of the ship had been rendered inoperable meaning no water was available to fight the fire forward, and the fires continued to set off ammunition, bombs, and gasoline.
+Water mains in the forward part of the ship had been rendered inoperable, meaning no water was available to fight the forward fires, which continued to set off ammunition, bombs, and gasoline.
 As the ship listed 10–15° to starboard, oil and gasoline, released from the tanks by the torpedo hit, caught fire on the water.

 Captain Sherman slowed to 10 kn, ordering the rudder put to port to try to get the wind on the starboard bow; he then went astern with right rudder until the wind was on the starboard quarter, in an attempt to keep the fire forward.
 At that point, flames made the central station unusable, and communication circuits went dead.
 Soon, a serious gasoline fire broke out in the forward portion of the hangar; within 24 minutes of the initial attack, there were three additional major gasoline vapor explosions.
 Ten minutes later Sherman decided to abandon ship as the firefighting was ineffectual.
 Survivors would have to disembark quickly to minimize loss of life.